-A DMM solution MUST not introduce new security risks or amplify existing security risks against which the existing security mechanisms/protocols cannot offer sufficient protection.
+A DMM solution MUST NOT introduce new security risks, or amplify existing security risks, that cannot be mitigated by existing security mechanisms or protocols.

 Motivation: Various attacks such as impersonation, denial of service, man-in-the-middle attacks, and so on, may be launched in a DMM deployment.
 For instance, an illegitimate node may attempt to access a network providing DMM.
 Another example is that a malicious node can forge a number of signaling messages thus redirecting traffic from its legitimate path.
 Consequently, the specific node is under a denial of service attack, whereas other nodes do not receive their traffic.
 Accordingly, security mechanisms/protocols providing access control, integrity, authentication, authorization, confidentiality, etc. can be used to protect the DMM entities as they are already used to protect against existing networks and existing mobility protocols defined in IETF.